 Now, assuming you understand where I’m going with this, you will know that it’s dangerous to buy products from a company who has just rebranded another company’s product to appear as their own.
 We’re not even sure if they have any idea AT ALL about the chemicals in those products and whether they’re dangerous or not!
 That’s just an example there, mate.
 Let’s now look at the following to get a better idea of where this is going.

 The Health of an Avid Lottery Player

 The example of Ebola was to tell you how complicated the life of an avid lottery player is.
 This life is becoming increasingly depressing thanks to the White Label Industries in the world of lottery.
 How can you be sure that these companies have a love for the lotto?
 They might just be doing it for the sake of business – feeding upon the lives and investments of avid lottery players.
 For example, a person who sells cigarettes doesn’t necessarily smoke them, and he probably knows nothing about them, but he continues to sell them despite knowing the dangers.
 Why?
 Because of the number of smokers around – like fruit flies on an exposed watermelon!
-He doesn’t care for your health, he cares for his business!
+He doesn’t care for your health; he cares for his business!

 The Lottery and the White Label Industry Virus

 There are some reputable sites, where you can join as an affiliate, and that makes sense to me.
 It’s better to be an affiliate of a parent company than branding their product as your own because who knows what’s in them?!
 Now there are a few companies that have recently emerged in the world of lottery that are currently offering anyone with a small business (ANYONE!
 It could even be that weird shopkeeper, your local rude veggie vendor, anyone!
 No matter what their qualification or love for the game, if any) to have his / her own lottery business.
 This is DANGEROUS.